paul-bargerstock/CodeMash-SessionSelector-2019/README.md

 To get started:

--npm install from the root, and /client
+-npm install from the root, and /client directory

--npm start from /client
+-npm start from /client directory